Stand up paddle boards are surprisingly versatile.

 It’s usually much cheaper than renting a boat or joining a snorkeling excursion.

-SUP touring uses longer boards to travel longer distances.
+SUP touring uses longer stand up paddle boards to travel longer distances.

-It’s often used to travel from island to island and the board should be big enough to store all of your gear.
+It’s often used to travel from island to island and the stand up paddle board should be big enough to store all of your gear.

 You need to be a little more experience to use your stand up paddle board in this manner, as you don’t want to get fatigued in the middle of nowhere.